Andrews2114/HOD_CedAnd/README.txt

 IMPORTANT:  to run in machines, changing PATHS in includes and reading .txt files is necessary!
 Inheritance is used for the layout of a game, with a constructor that greets the user and a Display that thanks for the game.
 Polymorphism is the core of this game, due to its flexible way of implementing customizable aspects of the game with the same funcion.

+Error handling implemented internally to avoid prohibited parameters and in main function to return 1 as expected.